 The MA EHCY website is updated regularly, includes a list of homeless liaisons, annual data collection results, and links to other resources.
 This website is also used by parents and providers alike to connect with liaisons and seek guidance and support.

-The state coordinator provides presentations and updates to a variety of community groups such as local legal service providers, the Massachusetts Coalition for the Homeless, local councils on aging, and grassroots groups supporting homeless families.
+The state coordinator and regional liaisons provide presentations and updates to a variety of community groups such as local legal service providers, the Massachusetts Coalition for the Homeless, local councils on aging, and grassroots groups supporting homeless families.

 Outreach and collaboration with service providers increases referrals to homeless liaisons of families and students that are identified outside of the school or classroom.

-The state coordinator represents ESE at the Massachusetts Interagency Council for Housing and Homelessness, Massachusetts Unaccompanied Homeless Youth and Young Adult Commission, State Special Education Advisory Council, and the State Head Start Coordinating Council.
+The state coordinator represents DESE at the Massachusetts Interagency Council for Housing and Homelessness, Massachusetts Unaccompanied Homeless Youth and Young Adult Commission, State Special Education Advisory Council, and the State Head Start Coordinating Council.

 The MA EHCY program handles 400-500 cases per year and hundreds of informational calls.
-Providing guidance through the office of the state coordinator offers families and providers another avenue to identify homelessness and the needs of homeless students.
+Providing guidance through the office of the state coordinator and the regional liaisons offers families and providers another avenue to identify homelessness and the needs of homeless students.
 Often having a third party to discuss sensitive issues such as housing and homelessness creates a safe space for self-disclosure without a family feeling they may jeopardize their relationship with a school district.
 The technical assistance and guidance offered to school districts allows suggestions around best practices to be tailored to particular cases.

 The McKinney-Vento sub-grants serve as another means of strengthening identification and assessing the needs of homeless children and youth.
-While currently only twenty-seven districts out of four hundred and eight districts receive sub-grants, their homeless students represent 75% of the state’s homeless student population.
+While currently only 29 districts out of 401 districts receive subgrants, their homeless students represent 75% of the state’s homeless student population.
 Several of the sub-grantees, both large and small, identify 10-12% of their district student body as homeless at some point during the school year.

 Sub-grantees are currently required to hold service coordination committee meetings four times a year to build awareness in the community, increase identification and expand access to services and resources.
 As a result, communication between school districts and providers has grown, which enables both to make referrals with confidence to the other.